directus/directus/readme.md

 ```

 #### Step 5: Setup the database
-The AMP-packages listed above includes Phpmyadmin.
+The AMP-packages listed above all include Phpmyadmin.
 The following three steps need to be completed in order to setup the database

 1. Create the database
    1. Databases -> Create Database
-   2. Type *directus* as name and select utf8_general_ci as Collation.
+   2. Type *directus* as name and select *utf8_general_ci* as Collation.
 2. Create a user
-   1. Once you created the database, it will be visible in the left column.
-Open it by clicking at it.
+   1. Once you've created the database it will be visible in the left column – open it by clicking it.
    2. Privileges -> Add user
-   2. Fill in user name and password.
+   3. Fill in *username* and *password*.
 Leave the other fields as defaults.
 3. Import the database schema
    1. Import->File to Import->Choose file
    2. Open directus/directus.sql
    3. Press Go

 #### Step 6: Setup Directus
-Open `directus/api/conif_sample.php` Add the database and user password from Step 5 to DB_USER and DB_PASSWORD.
+Open `directus/api/conif_sample.php` Add the database username and password from Step 5 to *DB_USER* and *DB_PASSWORD*.

 ```
 define('DB_USER', 		'myusername');